kentbull/keride/README.md

 ## Maintainers

-keride is a community effort but we acknowledge the significant contirbutions made by the following groups:
+keride is a community effort but we acknowledge the significant contributions made by the following groups:

 [![Qui Identity](https://qui.xyz/wp-content/uploads/2022/07/qui-logo-blue.svg)](https://qui.id)